Mid-Sha'ban: Hadith

+Scholars like Imam Shafi, Imam Nawawi, Imam Ghazali, and Imam Suyuti have declared praying acceptable on the night of mid-Shaban.
+In his majmu (a comprehensive compendium of legal rulings), Imam Nawawi quoted from Imam Shafi's Kitab al-Umm (his seminal work on jurisprudence), that there are five nights when dua (prayer) is answered, one of them being the night of the 15th of Sha'ban.
+However, many Islamic scholars also consider Shab-e-Barat to be a bid'ah (innovation), and hence discourage observing it.

+Muslims believe that on the night of Shab-e-Barat, God writes the destinies of all men and women for the coming year by taking into account the deeds they committed in the past.
+It is regarded as one of the holiest nights on the Islamic calendar.

 Birthday of Muhammad al-Mahdi

 the celebration of Birthday of Muhammad al-Mahdi Jamkaran Mosque, Qom.

 Mid-Sha'ban at the Jamkaran Mosque, Qom.

 According to Twelver Shias, Muhammad al-Mahdi, the final Shia Imām, was born on 15 Sha'ban.
 Shi'as celebrate Muhammad al-Mahdi's birthday on that day and perform religious acts such as prayers for the reappearance of Muhammad al-Mahdi, fasting, and worship.
 Iranian cities are decorated on the night of Mid-Sha'ban.